zhangjing1997/cpp_learning/mp_miniproject/README.md

-As **The following is project readme:** describes, I chose the first option: A command shell.
-And, all my code related to this project is put inside **code** directory.
+I chose the first option: A command shell and pack all my code related to this project inside the **code** directory.

+## readme given by the professor
 Your final programming assignment is the "mini-project."
 For this assignment, you have may choose from two different options.
 You only need to choose ONE of these options (do